 The only private technical college in the region, Dunwoody College of Technology is a highly respected institution focusing on career preparation and vocational training for students interested in highly technical fields like computer science, robotics, and machining.
 Students who want to enter the workforce quickly, without a bachelor’s degree, find a thorough education and trusted reputation in Dunwoody College.
 Largely focused on 2-year associate’s degrees, Dunwoody is the Midwest’s leading institution of its kind.

 Dunwoody College offers two Associate of Applied Science degree programs that could lead to a career in packaging.
-The AAS in Graphic Design makes use of Dunwoody’s top-notch printing and packaging lab and 21st century design studio to give students experience in every aspect of designing and producing packaging.
-The AAS in Automated Systems and Robotics, in its own right, is designed according to the standards of the Packaging Machinery Manufacturers Institute (PMMI) and the Institute of Packing Professionals (IoPP) to give students everything they need for a career in design and management.
+The AAS in Graphic Design makes use of Dunwoody’s top-notch printing and packaging science lab and 21st century design studio to give students experience in every aspect of designing and producing packaging systems.
+The AAS in Automated Systems and Robotics, in its own right, is designed according to the standards of the Packaging Machinery Manufacturers Institute (PMMI) and the Institute of Packing Professionals (IoPP) to give packaging engineers everything they need for a career in design and management.

 Degree Type: AAS